icann/icann-rdap/docs/rdap-cli-tools/cli-client/usage.md

 ## Output Format

 By default, the client will attempt to determine the output format of the information.
-If it determines the shell is interactive, output will be in `rendered-markdown`.
+If it determines the shell is interactive and no filters are given, output will be in `rendered-markdown`.
+If filters are are given, the default output will be `csv`.
 Otherwise, the output will be JSON.

 You can explicitly control this behavior using the `-O` command argument or the `RDAP_OUTPUT` environment variable (see below).
+The following output types are supported:

+* `rendered-markdown` - colorized and formatted output using Markdown
+* `markdown` - raw Markdown output
+* `json` - a single JSON document
+* `pretty-json` - a single JSON document rendered with whitespace
+* `pretty-compact-json` - a single JSON document rendered with whitespace in compact format
+* `json-extra` - a single JSON document with additional meta-data about the requests and responses.
+* `nd-json` - Newline Delimited JSON (i.e., JSONLines or jsonl)
+* `json-seq` - JSON Text Sequences (RFC 7464)
+* `gtld-whois` - gTLD Whois text output
+* `rpsl` - Routing Policy Specification Language (RPSL) text
+* `url` - just the query URLs
+* `geofeed` - GeoFeed Downloads (RFC 9877)
+* `csv` - Comma-Separated Values
+* `auto` - see above.

 The `--json` parameter is equivalent to `-O pretty-compact-json`.